FortesaSalihu/DigitalMarketplace/README.md

 # Project Overview

-The Digital Marketplace is a web application developed using the latest Next.js App Router architecture.
+The Digital Marketplace is a full-stack web application developed using the **Next.js App Router** architecture.
+The application follows a modular structure that separates presentation, business logic, authentication, and data access into different layers, making the project easier to maintain, extend, and test.

 The system provides: